top of page

 School Daze Continues

 I was a classic underachiever in school.
-It started in the last half of elementary school and then exploded in Junior High.
+It started in the last grades of elementary school and then exploded in Junior High.
 My mother said I had the usual trepidation about the first day of school, but where the fuzziness came from and the lack of interest or performance in school, I am not sure.
 When I read back through my report cards from the time before high school, it simply stated that I looked out the window a lot.

-Another thought that I was not able to express at the time was that I was bored.
+A thought that I was not able to express at the time was that I was bored.
 I came from a college educated family, I seemed reasonably smart, although I didn’t test well, and I was expected to follow the college prep track.
 In Junior High that became a real problem.
 I had a few good teachers’ particularly in history and cultural stuff (to this day my love) but for the most part I didn’t get what was expected of me.
 It didn’t make any sense to me to do all this theoretical stuff without knowing why.
-The classic story was that I would do my homework and not turn it in.
+The classic family story was that I would do my homework and not turn it in.

 As the case built for my non-performance, depression set in.
-This is a longer missive than I will go into here, but when I hear stories from others in my family of certain times in my childhood, darkened room, kept to myself, messy habits, I get the depression/anxiety that I would later discover ran in our family.
+This is a longer missive than I will go into here, but when I hear stories from others in my family of certain times in my childhood, the darkened room, keeping to myself, messy habits, I get the depression/anxiety that I would later discover ran in our family.
 I was also a good con artist.
 My parents would send me to a variety of councilors and they would report that I had seen the light, but I hadn’t.
 I just knew what to say so as to not upset anyone.

 In spite of all of this trouble there were moments in Junior High that I enjoyed.
 One was working on the AV team.
 This newspaper clipping is the first image of me recording something.
+Little did I know then this would become a career later on.

 Growing Up Berkeley.

 My frame of reference as a kid was pretty much middle class white culture.
 I think that is why I would be drawn later to all kinds of people from different backgrounds.
-In my younger years the only time I saw anyone different from me was when we would ride in the car to the north end of town or down into the flats going to the Bay Shore freeway.
+In my younger years the only time I saw anyone different from me was when we would ride in the car to the north end of town or drive down into the flats headed to the Bay Shore freeway.
 Telegraph Avenue, which would later become well known for its hippie orientation, was the home of the beat generation in the 50’s.
 I would see them on the sidewalk with their bongo drums, guitars and berets.
 As I pressed my face up against the car window looking at them, I remember thinking there is something much more interesting out there than my world.
 I was right of course.
 The late sixties would bring alternative lifestyles into the mainstream.
 Something I would dive into fully as I came of age.

 A Boys Best Friend